SkepticMystic/MathMap/Math Map Vault/Set Theory/Set Equality.md

 	</center>
 </html>

-The only way both of these things can be true at the same time is that they both contained exactly the same elements:
+The only way both of these things can be true at the same time is that they both contain exactly the same elements:

 <html>
 	<center>